floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 ### Memory Read Machine Cycles

-A **memory read** machine cycle looks like (in this case to load the byte value 22 from address 0001 into the register L):
+A **memory read** machine cycle looks like this (in this case to load the byte value 22 from address 0001 into the register L):
 ```
 MEM READ: